citusdata/mongo_fdw/README.md

 ### Connection Pooling
-The latest version comes with a connection pooler that utilizes the same mango database connection for all the queries in the same session.
+The latest version comes with a connection pooler that utilizes the same MongoDB database connection for all the queries in the same session.
 The previous version would open a new [MongoDB][1] connection for every query.
 This is a performance enhancement.